 The chic tasting salon was finished in early 2006 and was designed by noted wine country architect Howard Backen – who also designed the production facility.
 The space does not contain a gift shop, music, or food.
 An experience is about enjoying the wine and learning about the properties’ history and related stories.
 You can either taste at the counter or weather permitting on their back porch overlooking the vineyards.
 Ask to see some of their older vintage bottles – one on display dates from 1915 and still contains the original label.

-How many Napa wineries make a Tocai Friulano from Napa vineyards…we have tried only a handful from the 950+ Napa based wineries and producers visited with to date.
-This varietal is originally from northern Italy – a small part of their estate is planted to very old vines of this varietal.
+How many Napa wineries make a Tocai Friulano from Napa vineyards…we have tried only a handful from the 1000+ Napa based wineries and producers visited with to date.
+This variety is originally from northern Italy – a small part of their estate is planted to very old vines of this variety.
 One might almost confuse Tocai Friulano with Sauvignon Blanc as each varietal has some similar characteristics.
 The 2007 vintage is only their second release; it presents pretty floral notes followed by flavors of pear and citrus on the palate.
 This wine offers a nice balance between fruit and viscosity.
 Fortunately they produce this wine every year but in such limited production so it is highly allocated.

 Larkmead also produces a Sauvignon Blanc; the 2006 vintage has already been highly rated.
 Our favorite red is their “Firebelle” Merlot/Cabernet Sauvignon blend.
 The 2005 vintage has a very elegant nose with delicious flavors of cherry and mocha.
 Its texture feels good on the palate; it is very supple with an elegant softness – containing just a slight smokiness on the finish.